-This is where you will find the General Terms & Conditions of TER HELL & CO.
-GMBH.
+This is where you will find the General Terms & Conditions of TER Chemicals GmbH & Co.
+KG

-These General Terms & Conditions as well as those of other companies in the TER CHEMICALS DISTRIBUTION GROUP are available to you in our Download Area as PDF files.
+These General Terms & Conditions are available to you in our Download Area as PDF files.

 General Terms & Conditions of Sale

 General Terms & Conditions of Purchase

 Our contracts are based on the following General Terms & Conditions of Sale and General Terms & Conditions of Purchase.
 Our General Terms and Conditions of Sale are printed on the back of our contract form: